clj-python/libpython-clj/docs/so-many-parenthesis.md

 around 1958.
 It was the first language with a garbage collector making it the first truly high level language assuming you don't consider Fortran a high level language.
-Here is Dr. McCarthy's [seminal paper](http://www-formal.stanford.edu/jmc/recursive.pdf) and for a must better intro than I can give please see [here](http://www.paulgraham.com/rootsoflisp.html).
+Here is Dr. McCarthy's [seminal paper](http://www-formal.stanford.edu/jmc/recursive.pdf) and for a much better intro than I can give please see [here](http://www.paulgraham.com/rootsoflisp.html).